EgorPopovPP/effect/packages/platform/README.md

 // Define the security configuration for an API key stored in a cookie const security = HttpApiSecurity.apiKey({
    // Specify that the API key is stored in a cookie
-  in: "cookie"
+  in: "cookie",
-   // Define the cookie name,
+   // Define the cookie name
   key: "token"
 })